Strong electronic winds blowing under liquid flows on carbon surfaces: Electro-fluidic conductivity

-Now, an unexpected feature of the experimental results is the sharp distinction among carbon samples regarding the amplitude of the the electro-fluidic conductivity.
-Over all few-layer-graphene measured, with thicknesses ranging from 1 nm up to 70 nm, we observe that the thinner ones tends to exhibit the largest electro-fluidic conductivity, see Figure S7\textbf{a}.
-However, investigating the surface topography of the carbon samples using AFM imaging, such as on Figure 1\textbf{c-d}, we rather reveal a correlation between the amplitude of the electro-fluidic conductivity and the existence of surface corrugation in the forms of folds and wrinkles.
-Notably, thinner samples exhibit a large number of folds and wrinkles whereas thicker samples present a flat surface without folds or defects (see Figure S1).
-This difference is due to the fabrication process involving the transfer of the exfoliated graphene flake onto the oxidized silicon wafer (See Sec.
-S-I) : the thinner flakes are softer and more flexible than the thicker ones, and more likely to exhibit wrinkles \cite{Liu2011, Deng2016}, see Figure \ref{fig1}\textbf{a} and Figure S7.
+An unexpected feature of the experimental results is the sharp distinction among carbon samples regarding the amplitude of the the electro-fluidic conductivity. \NK{Across all samples}, we reveal a correlation between the electro-fluidic conductivity and the existence of surface corrugation.
+Indeed, the transfer of graphene can induce folds and wrinkles on thinnest samples whereas the thicker ones present a flat surface (see Appendix A, Figure 1\textbf{c} and S2\textbf{b}).
+The thinner flakes, being softer and more flexible than the thicker ones, are more likely to exhibit wrinkles \cite{Liu2011, Deng2016}.
 In order to disentangle the role of wrinkles from that of sample thickness, we implemented an alternative fabrication method in which all transfer steps are avoided and few-layer graphene flakes were directly exfoliated on the Si/SiO$_2$ wafer.
-This allowed us to obtain sub-10 nm, {un-transferred} and \textit{smooth} graphene samples with a uniform wrinkle-free surface (see Figure 1\textbf{b} and Figure S1) to compare with the \textit{transferred} and \textit{crumpled} flakes of similar thickness showing a much larger surface corrugation (see Figure S9 for a Raman analysis of wrinkles).
-As shown on Figure 2\textbf{d}, droplet motion on smooth samples results in no detectable current. \textit{A contrario}, crumpled flakes of the same thickness have a high wrinkle density and show the strongest electro-fluidic conductivity, in the $\rm{nA.s/\mu m^2}$ range.
-Our results reveal that wrinkles are instrumental to the current generation mechanism, while there is no evidence of an effect of graphene thickness.
-Further evidence of the crucial role of wrinkles is provided by the dependence of the generated current on the droplet oscillation direction, see Figure S8.
-As expected, the current amplitude is 180$\degree$ periodic with respect to the angle between the droplet trajectory and the electrodes.
-However, the maximal amplitude is not necessarily reached when the droplet oscillation is perpendicular to the electrodes, and the direction yielding the maximum current strongly depends on the position on the sample's surface.
-We argue that this spatial and directional variability is related to the random distribution in height, position and direction of the wrinkles on the carbon surface.
-This further highlights the role of wrinkles as current amplifiers.
-Let us note for completeness that the data displayed on Figure 2 are obtained along the direction with maximal amplitude.
+This allowed us to obtain sub-10 nm, {un-transferred} and \textit{smooth} graphene samples with a uniform wrinkle-free surface to compare with the \textit{transferred} and \textit{crumpled} flakes of similar thickness (see Figure 1\textbf{c,d}) showing a much larger surface corrugation (see Appendix D for a Raman analysis of wrinkles).
+As shown on Figure 2\textbf{d}, droplet motion on smooth samples results in no detectable current \MLcorr{under a small 20 mV bias voltage}.
+Conversely, crumpled flakes of the same thickness have a high wrinkle density and show a strong electro-fluidic conductivity, in the $\rm{nA.s/\mu m^2}$ range. \MLcorr{The electro-fluidic current in flat un-transferred samples can nonetheless be measured under strong bias voltage (see inset of Figure 2\textbf{c}).
+To further establish the role of wrinkles, we compare the electro-fluidic current in two regions of the same sample showing respectively a high and low corrugation.
+The results shown in Figure 1\textbf{e,g} demonstrates clearly the current-enhancing role of the wrinkles.} As summarized in Figure 2\textbf{d}, our results on many different samples reveal that \MLcorr{a strong corrugation in the form of wrinkles strongly enhances the electro-fluidic current.}